carsten/globalparamloader/readme.txt

 3. Click Add item to add a parameter.
 At least one parameter must be defined for each set, and each parameter must have a name.

 4. Choose any pages you wish to exclude from this Parameter Set.
-Currently, at least one has to be chosen.

 5. Click the Create Set button.
 Now, go see your newly added parameters at your pages in Parameter debug mode (add ?debug=params to the page URL).